 Fix-2 Update your mouse driver-

-It is possible that version of your mouse driver is old/compatible.
+It is possible that the version of your mouse driver is old/compatible.
 You can update your mouse driver from Device Manager.
 You can update your mouse driver just by following these steps-

-Now, if you see a window saying “The best driver for your device are already installed.“.
-Then, click on “Search for updated drivers on Windows Update“.
-You will have your driver installed along with Windows Update.
+6. You may notice there is a message that has arrived.
+In case if you see “The best driver for your device is already installed.“, then click on “Search for updated drivers on Windows Update“.

 Reboot your computer.